cachethq/cachet/CONTRIBUTING.md

 ## Creating issues

-Feature requests and bug reports should be made by using the [issue tracker](https://github.com/cachethq/Cachet/issues).
-Support questions should be directed to our support email; [support@alt-three.com](mailto:support@alt-three.com?subject=Cachet Support).
+We track feature requests and bug reports on the [issue tracker](https://github.com/cachethq/Cachet/issues).
+Please send support requests to our support email; [support@alt-three.com](mailto:support@alt-three.com?subject=Cachet Support).

-**Always be respectful.** Organization members reserve the right to lock topics if they feel necessary.
+**Always be respectful.** Organisation members reserve the right to lock topics if they feel necessary.

 ## Languages

-Any non-English translations must be made on the [Cachet CrowdIn](https://translate.cachethq.io) project.
+Please submit non-English translations to the [Cachet CrowdIn](https://translate.cachethq.io) project.
 This makes syncing translations much easier.

 ## Coding Standards

-Please follow existing coding standards.
-Pull Requests are checked and can be fixed by [StyleCI](https://styleci.io).
+Please try to follow existing coding standards.
+[StyleCI](https://styleci.io) will analyse and fix any discrepancies in coding standards.

 ## Introduction into Git and GitHub